devkhishan/ventocs-react/README.md

 **October 19** I haven't done much today, just completed the coding stuff understood something better and closing of my PC right now..
 **October 20** I have no idea what I have done today but that I have completed all the coding sessions that's it.
 **October 21** Today went outside, some homeworks and sleep - easy...
+**October 22** I have done long hours of coding and some hours of cleaning works, I feel good or untired today - and also feeling like improved somewhat on coding.